blocknine0/geomacro-oracle/README.md

 bun run dev
 ```

-You'll need your own `NEWSAPI_KEY`, `GROQ_API_KEY`, and a Supabase project.
+You will need your own `NEWSAPI_KEY`, `GROQ_API_KEY`, and a Supabase project.
 See `.env.example`.

 ## Roadmap

-- [x] Live feed with relevance-gated classification across 4 categories
+- [x] Live feed pipeline with relevance-gated classification across 4 categories
 - [x] Smart contract deployed and verified on Arc Testnet
-- [x] Full stake, resolve, claim cycle tested onchain
+- [x] Full create, stake, resolve and claim cycle tested onchain
-- [x] Automated market creation from live events, via GitHub Actions
+- [x] Automated market creation from live events via GitHub Actions
+- [x] Automated market resolution via Groq judgment after 48 hour window
+- [x] Dynamic Arena with no hardcoded markets, pure on-chain discovery
+- [x] AI Duel feature showing market-specific Hawk and Dove arguments before staking
-- [ ] Decentralized / dispute-based resolution instead of owner-attested
+- [ ] Decentralized dispute-based resolution instead of LLM-attested settlement
 - [ ] Mainnet deployment
-- [ ] Public track record.
-How often does Hawk vs. Dove actually call it right?
+- [ ] Public track record showing how often Hawk vs. Dove actually calls it right
-- [ ] Full iPhone wallet support via WalletConnect for external browsers (Safari/Chrome).
-Wallet connection currently works through desktop browser extensions and in-app mobile wallet browsers (MetaMask Mobile, Rabby Mobile).
-Connecting from a regular iPhone Safari tab via WalletConnect QR is planned but not yet stable.
+- [ ] Full mobile wallet support via WalletConnect for external browsers

 ## Why Arc

 Risk markets like this live or die on settlement cost and speed.
 Arc's native USDC gas means every stake, claim and market creation is just one cheap, stablecoin-denominated transaction.
 No bridging, no wrapped tokens, no separate gas token to keep topped up.
-That's basically the whole bet here.
+That is basically the whole bet here.
 The chain should stay out of the way of the prediction, not add friction on top of it.

 ---